Buying a Rental or Income Property in BC – What You Need to Know

 Q. I am considering buying a property, but it has a rental suite that is rented for below market value.
 I want to increase the rent.
 What are my options?

-A. You can’t increase the rent for your property in Victoria, just because you are the new owner.
+A. You cannot increase the rent for your property in Victoria, just because you are the new owner.
 In the province of British Columbia, you inherit the existing tenancy and must adhere to the BC Tenancy Act.
 According to the Act, under which most rental properties in the Greater Victoria area fall, you can only increase the rent once in a 12-month period for an amount specified by Regulation.
 For 2023, the maximum increase allowed was 2%. .
 You can easily calculate the maximum rent increase for any given year by using the BC Government’s rent increase calculator.
 Prior to increasing the rent, you must give three-months’ notice to your tenant.
 There are a few exceptions to this rule.
 One is if your renter agrees to a greater rent increase.
 The other option is to apply for arbitration that would allow for a larger increase.
 You can learn more about allowable rent increases for Victoria and the province of BC here.

 Q. We have a lovely home in Victoria and great renters; they are like family.
 Is there any risk to not increasing their monthly rent?